Kiritimati: 1982–1983 El Niño

 The 1982–1983 "mega-El Niño" devastated seabird populations on Kiritimati.
 In some species, mortality rose to 90% and breeding success dropped to zero during that time.

 In general, El Niño conditions will cause seabird populations to drop, taking several years to recover at the present density of predators.
 Global warming impact on Kiritimati is thus unpredictable.
 El Niño events seem to become shorter but more frequent in a warmer climate.

 Climate change

 Much of the island's infrastructure and habitation, with the notable exception of the airport area, is located to the leeward and thus somewhat protected from storms.

 A rising sea level does not appear to be particularly problematic; the increasing flooding of the subsidiary lagoons would provide easily observed forewarning, and might even benefit seabird populations by making the motus less accessible to predators.
 In fact, geological data suggests that Kiritimati has withstood prehistoric sea level changes well.

-The biggest hazard caused by a changing climate would seem to be more prolonged and/or severe droughts, which could even precipitate the island's abandonment (as happened in 1905).
+The biggest danger caused by a changing climate would seem to be more prolonged and/or severe droughts, which could even precipitate the island's abandonment (as happened in 1905).
 However, it is not clear how weather patterns would change, and it may be that precipitation increases.